UK foreign secretary William Hague has expressed concerns about censorship in Iran following the blocking of the ‘UK for Iranians’ website on 17 March

 John Lewis is recruiting 30 IT specialists, with various roles up for grabs

 Managed service providers are struggling to come to terms with the pricing of providing support for those who bring their own devices to work.
-With BYOD on the rise there is a growing challenge for those that are already providing managed services, or looking to develop their skills in that market,

 Software vendor demonstrates how cloud ERP integration could help manufacturers exploit social media and mobile analytics to strengthen brand loyalty.

 Determining the best way to bring two companies general ledgers together after an acquisition relies heavily on the nature of the business and the reason for the merger, industry experts say.

 Moving from Excel to compensation management software can save time, money and reduce errors, but organizations need to consider business goals before buying in, industry observers say.